Is It Illegal to Cut Through a Parking Lot in Texas?

 Do Traffic Laws Apply in Private Parking Lots?

 Yes, Texas traffic laws apply to parking lots, driveways, and business access roads that are open to public use, even if they are privately owned.
-Many drivers believe that private property means traffic laws do not apply, but are parking lots private property?
-Technically, yes.
+Many drivers assume private property creates an exception.
+It does not.

-The Texas court generally holds that any place open to the public for vehicular travel falls under traffic laws.
-If you can drive into the lot without a gate, ticket, or permission slip, Texas traffic laws apply inside it, private or public.
+Parking lots are technically private property, but Texas courts hold that any place open to the public for vehicular travel falls under traffic laws.
+If you can drive into the lot without a gate, ticket, or permission slip, Texas traffic laws apply inside it.

 Is It Illegal to Cut Through an Empty Parking Lot?